AFFF – Firefighter foam lawsuit

 Get in touch with the Sentinel Group for your AFFF lawsuit today

 The Sentinel Group is a referral service that helps you find the right law firm when you are looking to file a firefighting foam lawsuit.
 Don’t settle for dealing with the repercussions of contaminated water, soil, and air at work or home.
-We can connect you with lawyers who can help you hold the manufacturers responsible for their negligence.
+We can connect you with mass tort lawyers who can help you hold the manufacturers responsible for their negligence.

 Fill out our contact form today for assistance with your case.